 As a result, we get a fully customized, well-thought interface concept.
 Having the product’s core features completed, the software is ready to be expanded in future sprints.
 In the next design phases, each component or interaction has the base to be continued with full details preparation that a product needs to have pixel-perfect designs, gestures, transitions, etc.

 Having the basic concept of the app consulted, everybody knows what to rely on.
-Thanks to the wireframe, programmers are updated with the design solutions and have an accessible material they can refer to anytime, during implementation.
+Thanks to the wireframe, programmers are updated with the design solutions and have accessible material they can refer to anytime, during implementation.

 The lo-fi wireframe is a deliverable everyone can understand.
 With its simplicity, it engages everybody in the team to reveal their own ideas during discussions.
 The low- level of complexity also does not block others to suggest changes.
 For example, if the team sees a complete UI and colorful presentation of the interface, they may be blocked from suggesting changes and feel guilty that a designer is to design from scratch.

-Thanks to lesser effort put in designing simple views, the change is also less time-consuming.
-When making decisions related to the app’s logic and interactions, it is better not to spend time on finalizing the pixel-perfect UI styling.
-In case there are changes in the app’s core behavior required, most of UI design needs to be upgraded.
+Thanks to the lesser effort put in designing simple views, the change is also less time-consuming.
+When making decisions related to the app’s logic and interactions, it is better not to spend time finalizing the pixel-perfect UI styling.
+In case there are changes in the app’s core behavior required, most of the UI design needs to be upgraded.
 That would be undoubtedly multiplying efforts, time, and costs.

 Mistakes are cheaper to be fixed when found quickly.
 Having the main processes and interactions sketched enables us to conduct usability testing.
 Taking such actions at the early stage allows us to validate essential apps concepts with very low time and money consumption.
 As a result, we can bring modifications to our raw wireframe fast, and go ahead with more testing again, up until we reach a fully customized product.

 Surely, profits are clear.
 But how to introduce these profits to a client?
 The client may not understand at first that there is a value within black&white boxes that have only titles.
-Eventually, they hired a designer and expected pixel-perfect visual presentation of the idea.
+Eventually, they hired a designer and expected a pixel-perfect visual presentation of the idea.

 Seen the question: is it necessary?
 In light of the arguments above, there are no doubts, and such UX deliverable is highly important to be considered in any project.
-There are lots of convincing aspects of choosing the approach of lo-fi focused development.
-Surely the team might not be aware of all the goods coming from such thing if they have never worked before with lo-fi.
+There are lots of convincing aspects of choosing the approach of lo-fi-focused development.
+Surely the team might not be aware of all the goods coming from such a thing if they have never worked before with lo-fi.
 And it is natural.
 It’s you who knows what convinces your developers, stakeholder, and the rest to work with it.
 Good luck!